8 Days / From $4499 / Call: 1-888-565-7158

 We encourage you to embrace your trip to South America with all it has to offer, and if that means that things are not right on schedule, let that be part of the adventure!
 For more info have a look at our Frequently Asked Questions page.

-PowderQuest has hand selected a mix of comfortable, small to medium size bed and breakfasts and inns in Patagonia, Argentina.
-Most are family run with cozy beds, private bathrooms, and include breakfast.
+PowderQuest has hand selected a mix of comfortable, small to medium size bed and breakfasts and hotels in Patagonia, Argentina.
+Cozy beds, private bathrooms, and include breakfast.
 All of our accommodations have free WIFI internet and relaxing social areas where you can get to know the group and enjoy a glass of Malbec wine before heading off to dinner at one of our favorite nearby Patagonian restaurants.

 If you have some extra time before or after your guided trip with PowderQuest, come wander the colorful neighborhoods of Buenos Aires, sample the local wines, get in some more powder days, or venture off to one of the most beautiful waterfalls in the world in the rainforest bordering Argentina and Brazil.
 Argentina has a lot to offer.